YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTEXLCKALERT, Mutual Exclusion subsystem ALERT - Lock attempt threshold crossed for region rrrr.
 Process pppp is in crit cycle cccc.

 Run Time Error: This warning indicates that a process could not obtain a critical section lock for region rrrr even after waiting longer than the YottaDB determined threshold (approximately 45 seconds) because the critical section lock was held that entire time by another process pppp. cccc is the crit cycle count which YottaDB increases by one every time it successfully grants the mutual exclusion (mutex) lock to a process. cccc provides a measure of the frequency of mutex lock use.
-MUTEXLCKALERT messages indicate that process pppp is blocking access to region rrrr for inappropriately long periods of time and thereby impacting performance for other processes needing access that region.
+MUTEXLCKALERT messages indicate that process pppp is blocking access to region rrrr for inappropriately long periods of time and thereby impacting performance for other processes needing access to that region.

 YottaDB produces this warning when:

 - A process owning a critical section dies (most likely because of a kill -9) and the OS gives its PID to another process.
 To reclaim the inappropriately held critical section, YottaDB first checks whether the process is alive and whether it holds the critical section.
 On finding that the process is alive but does not hold the critical section, YottaDB concludes that it is not safe to free the critical section and alerts the operator with this message.

 - The process holding the critical section is using a non-Isolated command such as ZSYSTEM, BREAK or a timed command in a way that creates a deadlock or a live-lock.
-YottaDB attempts to limit this by limiting the time a process using one of these commands can hold a critical section, but the use of non-Isolated commands and the settings for $ZMAXTPTIM and / or the environment variable $ydb_tpnotacidtime may be such that MUTEXLCKALERT messages are generated.
+YottaDB attempts to limit this by limiting the time a process using one of these commands can hold a critical section, but the use of non-Isolated commands and the settings for $ZMAXTPTIM and/or the environment variable $ydb_tpnotacidtime may be such that MUTEXLCKALERT messages are generated.
 Revise your settings for $ydb_tpnotacidtime and $ZMAXTPTIM appropriately.

 - There is an IO bottleneck that caused YottaDB to slow down: YottaDB detects that process pppp is currently using the critical section lock.